 Ideally, the intermediate portion of the lens falls slightly below the iris.
 Depending upon the style and weight of the glasses, they may slide down, particularly when perspiring, thus altering optimum alignment.
-With progressive eyewear in mind, an optometrist may modify the minimum and maximum prescription so the graduated sweet-spot is offers improved clarity.
+With progressive eyewear in mind, an optometrist may modify the minimum and maximum prescription so the graduated sweet-spot offers clarity.

-Here is why a good optometrist is required to prescribe eyeglasses.
-In Figure 1 (A), the patient's vision is corrected to 20/10 with -2.0 prescription for distance and -1.125 intermediate.
+Figure 1 (Left): Here is why a good optometrist is required to prescribe eyeglasses.
+In (A), the patient’s vision is corrected to 20/10 with -2.0 prescription for distance and -1.125 intermediate.
 However, the reading zone is generally blurry for objects beyond 18 inches.
 In figure (B), the reading zone is adjusted for optimum clarity but at -0.875, the intermediate/distance zone becomes an acceptable but weaker 20/20.
 As shown in figure (D), to regain the optimal intermediate/reading clarity, the top zone would need to increase to -2.5.
 A twenty-five percent increase in the distance prescription is likely to cause eye fatigue when driving so a distance prescription of -2.25 in figure (C) may be more appropriate.

 Video: Long vs Short Corridors (in Progressive Lenses)

 Technology has advanced significantly in recent years.
 "Short corridor" progressive lenses with compact designs provide larger reading zones for today's smaller, fashionable frames.
 Polycarbonate, high-index and photochromic lenses are available with a variety coatings to minimize scratches, glare, UV rays.